The School of Physician Assistant Studies offers a 27-month program resulting in a master of science in physician

 Our goals are focused on our students, our alumni scholars, and our community at large.
-Four primary goals guide our school in accomplishing our mission to prepare and mentor students within an innovative curriculum to provide quality care for a diverse global community focusing on primary care for underserved and rural populations.
+Four primary goals guide our school in accomplishing our mission to prepare and mentor students within an innovative curriculum to provide quality primary and specialty care for a diverse global community focusing on underserved and rural populations

-Success of achieving goal: The Pacific University School of PA studies has a PANCE pass rate which has exceeded the national average over the last three years.
+Success of achieving goal: The Pacific University School of PA studies has a PANCE pass rate which has exceeded the national average over the last five years.

 Success of achieving goal: Graduate data from the Class of 2015 (survey respondents) indicates that 36% are practicing in primary care settings (NCCPA 2015 data was approximately 28%).
 Class of 2016 data is being compiled (March, 2017).

 Success of achieving goal: Outreach initiatives have been established and numbers of Hawaiian and Veteran students are steady with 2 Hawaiian and 5 Veterans in the Class of 2018 and 9 Hawaiian and 1 Veteran in the Class of 2017.

-Success of achieving goal: Alumni involvement continues to grow with three alumni currently on didactic faculty, and one alumni faculty member on the Clinical Team; Alumni representation on our Alumni Board from every graduating class; and a steady number of alumni supporting the school as preceptors (30), lecturers and skills facilitators (35), and admissions interviewers (28) during Academic Year 2015-16 .
+Success of achieving goal: Alumni involvement continues to grow with two alumni currently on didactic faculty, and one alumni faculty member on the Clinical Team; Alumni representation on our Alumni Board from every graduating class; and a steady number of alumni supporting the school as preceptors (30), lecturers and skills facilitators (35), and admissions interviewers (28) during Academic Year 2015-16 .